 The Importance of Passover

-Over the past 3,00 years, Passover has endured as the most celebrated and widely observed holiday in the Jewish tradition.
+Over the past 3,000 years, Passover has endured as the most celebrated and widely observed holiday in the Jewish tradition.
 Passover commemorates the seminal event in Jewish history — the story of the Exodus which led to the birth of the Jewish nation, Israel.
 In addition, the most basic and fundamental principles found in Judaism — faith, prayer, deliverance, freedom, and service to God — are woven into this timeless story.
-Below, you will discover a resources to help you understand the importance and significance of this most holy observance not only to Judaism, but also to the Christian faith.
+Below, you will discover a resources on what is the importance of Passover and to help you understand the importance and significance of this most holy observance not only to Judaism, but also to the Christian faith.

 Read an overview of the Passover celebration and the key themes of deliverance and freedom found in the Exodus story.